sualigunduz/dsa210-termproject/README.md

 ### Limitations
  - **Diversity of data**: The data collected was exclusively from the United States, which is a diverse country by itself but in comparison to the rest of the world it's very rich and developed.
  - **Types of data obtained**: While the house price data was meant to serve as an analog to the demand to live in a certain place, buying houses are simply not the only way people get to live somewhere.
 Renting houses, building new ones, and short-to-medium term homestays (such as AirBnB) were not included in the project.
- - **Timeframe**: The data that was used for all variables were from 2019 exclusively, which can be considered a limited view and we may have missed any emerging or long-term trends.
+ - **Timeframe**: The data that was used for all variables were from 2019 exclusively, which can be considered a limited view, and we may have missed any emerging or long-term trends.
  - **Narrow variables**: The variables used, such as house prices and unemployment, may be too dependent on macro-level attributes like the economy.
 To better isolate relevant trends, we would need to obtain additional data to account for these broader economic influences.
  - **Data availability**: The AQI data was only available for around 1,000 counties out of a total 3,000, less diverse data can affect the confidence in our findings.